kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I'm seeing pictures of women that could be decades old.
 - I can't believe it's just one man doing all this.
 - I don't know I've been brain damaged and it will take a miracle in September 2025 for me to realize that [four or more men had turned up to the conservatory of Dénia on Monday evenings](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) pretending to be the same one man.
-- In this section, I'm publishing all the fake account profile pics I was sent that I believe could be victims.
+- In this section, I'm publishing all the fake account profile pics that I believe could be victims.
 - Please understand that I may be incorrect due to the ephemeral nature of my interactions with the hacker who was helping me.
 - Perhaps, if you see someone you know in this selection of photos, you could tell us who she is and we can either eliminate her or keep her included, with maybe a name and some information.
 - Also, please note that this is only a small proportion of the photos I saw.